telerik/ng2-dashboard/README.md

+# Kendo UI for Angular + NativeScript DashBoard app

+This project includes a web application, built with Kendo UI for Angular components, and a NativeScript app that shares the data service with the web app.
+It is built on top of TeamMaestro's `angular-native-seed` template:

 # Angular NativeScript Seed

 Build truly web and native applications using NativeScript and Angular.
 This seed allows your project to share code between the environments; having complete control over dependencies.